nek1987/litellm-agent-platform/README.md

 # LiteLLM Agent Platform

-We're introducing the **LiteLLM Managed Agents Platform** - a simple, self-hosted infrastructure platform for running multiple agents in production.
+A simple, self-hosted infrastructure platform for running multiple agents in production.

 The main benefit of using this is that it will manage:
 - Different sandboxes for different teams/contexts